How to accurately measure email open rates without relying on image pixels or clicks?

 Common pitfalls

-Ignoring the impact of Apple Mail Privacy Protection (MPP) and similar privacy features, which skew open rate data significantly.
+Ignoring the impact of Apple Mail Privacy Protection and other privacy features on traditional open rate metrics.

 Expert tips